 Ravenna was a city of lovely surprises.
 You won’t find it on the usual tourist circuit unless the tourists are there specifically for the mosaics, or because they are Dante aficionados.
 This makes Ravenna a little slower-paced than Venice, Milan, or even Bologna – the three nearest major cities.
 We visited in September while the weather was still mild and beautiful, and we found ourselves in an unhurried city with hidden gems on every corner.

 And when I say “hidden,” they really are!
-The outside of most of the ancient buildings is mad of brick, and so plain you might not expect much from the inside.
+The outside of most of the ancient buildings is made of brick, and so plain you might not expect much on the inside.
 And you would be so wrong!
 It’s like opening a box of sparkling jewels in a brown paper wrapper.
 Alabaster windows, Byzantine mosaics, marble and glass, it’s all there waiting for discovery!

 Mosaic sites – UNESCO monuments